dora-team/dora.dev/hugo/content/_index.md

     img-src="/img/quickcheck/hero_illustration.svg"
     img-align="left"
     >}}
-Use our quick check tool to discover how you compare to industry peers, identify specific capabilities you can use to improve performance, and make progress toward becoming an elite performer.
+Use our quick check tool to discover how you compare to industry peers, identify specific capabilities you can use to improve performance, and make progress on your software delivery goals.
 {{< /article >}}

 {{< article